 When Prime enrollees choose to use the POS option, all TRICARE Standard requirements apply except the Nonavailability Statement(NAS) requirement.

 However, POS claims are subject to outpatient deductibles ($300 individual and $600 family), 50% cost-shares for outpatient and inpatient claims, and excess charges up to 15% over the allowed amount.

 The 50% cost-share continues to be applied even after the Enrollment Year catastrophic cap has been met.

 So, in other words, it’s not cheap!
 Do your best to find a provider in the network.

 TRICARE Prime – Advantages

-Small fee per visit to civilian providers, and no fee for active duty members
+- A small fee (co-pay) per visit to civilian providers and no fee for active duty members

 TRICARE Prime – Disadvantages

 - Enrollment fees for retirees and their families, though premiums for retirees are typically much less than typical civilian plans